davestewart/davestewart-content/content/blog/software/mac-finder-tips/index.md

 ---
-description: The best lesser-known strategies and tips to make working with the Mac Finder less of a pain
+description: A bunch of lesser-known strategies and tips to make working with the Mac Finder less of a pain
 date: 2022-02-01
 media:
   featured: ./mac-finder.png
   thumbnail: ./mac-finder.svg
 ---

-# 25 Finder tips & tricks to make it suck less
+# 25 Finder tips & tricks to speed up your workflow

 ## Intro